Rami Gershon: Early life

-Gershon was born in Rishon LeZion, Israel, to a family of Greek-Jewish descent.
+Gershon was born in Rishon LeZion, Israel, to a family of Greek-Jewish and Iraqi-Jewish descent.

 Club career

 Gershon began his career with Hapoel Rishon Lezion and joined on 6 July 2009 on trial to Standard Liège of the Jupiler League.
 After finishing the trial Liege loaned Gershon for one season with an option to buy him at the end which they eventually did at the summer of 2010 and immediately loaned him to K.V.
 Kortrijk for one season.

 Celtic

 On 9 January 2013, Celtic's Chief Executive, Peter Lawwell announced that Gershon had signed a loan deal until the end of the season.
 On 9 February 2013, Gershon made his Celtic début away to Inverness CT in the Scottish Premier League, managing to score and put Celtic into a 1–2 lead, the match ended 1–3.

 K.A.A.
 Gent

-2014, the Belgian team Gent transferred Gershon to Belgium.
+In 2014, the Belgian team Gent transferred Gershon to Belgium.
 He was quite quickly one of the players in the basic team, and he was a mainstay in the 2015-Championship-team and a year later in the Champions League-campaign.